genesiscommunitysuccess/docs/docs/Operations/commands.md

     </primary_service>

-\`\`\`

-Note: With encryption, if using a self-signed certificate, it is required to install the certificate.crt in the target machine's operating system as a trusted root CA.
+Note: With encryption, if using a self-signed certificate, you must install the certificate.crt in the target machine's operating system as a trusted root CA.

 ## Web front-end